Faculty & Staff Directory

 With degrees from Washington University and New York University and project manager training at Harvard, Ms. Katz has been working in the field of non-profit stewardship and advancement for 20+ years.
 She held positions at Boston’s Museum of Fine Arts, Harvard University, and the University of Rochester, before arriving at St. Mark’s in 2009.

-Shelly joins St. Mark's after a successful six year tenure at The Burlington School.
+Shelly joined St. Mark's in 2015 after a successful six year tenure at The Burlington School.
 She graduated from Colorado College with a BA in history, where she played varsity basketball and ran varsity track.
 At Burlington School, she taught a variety of history courses and junior and senior English, ran a session during their "E-Mersion Term" and coached a variety teams.
 She has also worked in the development office at Westminster School.

 Ms. Kosow is the Assistant Dean of Students, Director of Student Activities.
 She comes to St. Mark’s from Tilton as the Media Integration Specialist and also worked in the Dean of Students’ office, organizing student activities and leadership, as well as helping to oversee Residential Life.